lingjzhu/probing-TTS-models/README.md

 ## Probing the phonetic and phonological knowledge of tones in Mandarin TTS models
 [link to pdf](https://www.isca-speech.org/archive/SpeechProsody_2020/pdfs/51.pdf)

+### Update
+Thanks for those who have pointed out bugs in this repo.
+I was surprised to find that many of you were interested in this project.
+I am sorry that detailed steps for training the model were not provided and that some common bugs were not fixed.
+I have fixed a bug in this repo.
+Another common problem about replication is that training the model from scratch is very hard.
+So before training I initialized the model with the weights from a pre-trained English model ([link]((https://github.com/NVIDIA/tacotron2)).
+With the pre-trained English model initialization, the Chinese model converged very fast and was able to produce natural speech.
+I will try to update detailed training steps soon.

 ### Data

 Audio samples can be found here: [online demo](https://lingjzhu.github.io/TTS_and_Tone_demo/)